MongoPipe/mongopipe-core/README.md

  ]
 }
 ```
+NOTE:
+1. The file above although static it is input into the migration utility at process startup and thus seeded in the database.
+It can then be
+   updated at runtime via the PipelineStore (`Pipelines.getStore()`) API or the file can be manually modified and on process startup will be
+   automatically propagated to the database by the migration process.
+More on (README.md#Migration).
+1. The parameters form is `"${paramName}"`.
+E.g. `"${pizzaSize}"` above.
+Inside the template both strings, integers, dates, subdocuments,
+   etc will be enclosed in quotes like a string i.e  `"price": "${pizzaPriceIsANumber}".
+At runtime that string will be replaced with the
+   actual type of the parameter value.
+This quotes enclosed notation is needed in order for the template to be a valid BSON document.

 TODO: Structure the content better here.
 **In the raw pipeline mark your runtime parameters with: `$paramName`**. <br>
 Store the pipeline.bson in a code static that **will be saved automatically in the database** at startup using org.mongopipe.core.migration